Toni Kroos has called time on his playing career after an unexpected swansong with Germany at UEFA Euro 2024 - © KIRILL KUDRYAVTSEV

 bundesliga

-Toni Kroos: Real Madrid's world-class midfielder, made in the Bundesliga
+Toni Kroos: a world-class midfielder, made in the Bundesliga

 xwhatsappmailcopy-link

-Real Madrid midfielder Toni Kroos has established himself as one of the best midfielders on the planet during his time in the Spanish capital, but it all started for the serial UEFA Champions League victor and 2014 FIFA World Cup winner back home in the Bundesliga.
+Toni Kroos established himself as one of the best midfielders on the planet during his time at Real Madrid, but it all started for the serial UEFA Champions League victor and 2014 FIFA World Cup winner back home in the Bundesliga.

 “For me, Kroos is the axle in the Madrid team.
 I see a lot of myself in him.
 He’s like my successor on the field.”

-When you’re likened to World Cup and UEFA European Championship-winning midfielder Xavi, by the man himself no less, you know you’re doing something right.
+When you’ve been likened to Spain's World Cup and UEFA European Championship-winning midfielder Xavi Hernández by the man himself no less, you know you’re doing something right.

-Former Bayern Munich midfielder Kroos is undoubtedly one of the best midfielders in the world.
-He has previously been dubbed by Spanish publication Marca as “a one-man orchestra”, while Germany coach Joachim Löw lauded the “symmetry and balance” he brings to a side and former Real boss Zinedine Zidane called him the “perfect” player.
+Former Bayern Munich midfielder Kroos is undoubtedly one of the best midfielders the game has ever seen.
+He has previously been dubbed by Spanish publication Marca as “a one-man orchestra”, while Germany coach Joachim Löw lauded the “symmetry and balance” he brings to a side.
+Former Madrid boss Zinedine Zidane called him the “perfect” player.

 Watch: Toni Kroos: Made in the Bundesliga